- February 20, 2023

 Dr. Seuss said, “How did it get so late so soon?”
-Do you ever wonder where did all your time go and how did it happen that you didn’t manage to complete all your tasks?
+Did you ever wonder where all your time went and how it happened that you didn’t manage to complete all your tasks?
 If so, you may find time mapping particularly useful.

 Table of Contents

 Effective Time Management With Time Mapping

 Even though there are many available manuals and pieces of advice on effective time management techniques, it is still a large problem for many people.
 This mainly concerns freelancers and remote workers, who work from home.
 There are many challenges and obstacles to such a work and effective time management is one of them.